Is intermittent fasting healthy

 Conclusion

-In recent years, people across the world have been more interested in weight reduction programs like intermittent fasting, which can help you lose weight, improve your health, and possibly protect you from acquiring certain diseases.
+In recent years, people worldwide have become more interested in weight reduction programs like intermittent fasting.
+These programs can help people lose weight, improve their health, and possibly prevent them from acquiring certain diseases.

 See Also